Gradon/datacleaning/README.md

 Contains one R script to transform the UCI Human Activity Recognition raw data into a usable tidy dataset.

+Assumes that the UCI HAR Dataset is available in a subdirectory of the current active directory using the original file structure.

 Merges training and test datasets into a single dataset.
   Extract measured variable data from files X_test.txt and X_train.txt into two separate tables (test, train).
 Each observation contains 561 variables